-Interactive Mass Customisation
+Interactive Mass Customization

-The concept of interactive mass customisation is to offer each customer a unique and exclusive product.
+The concept of interactive mass customization is to offer each customer a unique and exclusive product.
 Thanks to the growth in supply, customer demand is no longer satisfied with the basics.
 Now they look for ways in which brands meet or exceed their expectations.
 One of the ways to solve these demands is through mass customization.

 This tactic combines the advantages of customization with the low costs of mass production.
 In other words, the business that offers the product or service has innovative techniques that allow it to create interchangeable parts, keeping production costs low and providing the opportunity to customize the final product in detail for consumers.
 In this scheme, in a certain way, the people who buy are no longer found until the end of the production line but have a privileged place almost at the beginning.